Emilio Terry: Life

 On 24 June 1934, Terry bought from his brother-in-law Stanislas de Castellane the historic château de Rochecotte, near Langeais (Indre-et-Loire), famous for having belonged to Dorothée de Courlande, duchesse of Dino and received Talleyrand on frequent visits.
 For 35 years, Emilio Terry restored this château and decorated it in the right period style.
 He bequeathed Rochecotte to his great-nephew Count Henri de Castellane, but the family sold the estate in the early 1980s.
 It is now a country house hotel.

-He was a close friend of Julien Green who disclose in his diaries that he was homosexual.
+He was a close friend of Julien Green who disclosed in his diaries that he was homosexual.

 Works

 At once neoclassical and baroque, Emilio Terry designed houses, furniture, tapestries, objets d'art, gardens, and the interior decor of apartments and châteaux.
 He launched an architectural style which he named the "style Louis XVII", an imaginary style freely inspired by historical examples such as Palladio or Claude Nicolas Ledoux.